opensvc/docs.opensvc.com/source/collector.tabs.docker_registry.rst

 insecure        * on: do not expect a valid ssl certificate for this registry
                 * off: verify the registry uses a valid ssl certificate
 --------------- ---------------------------------------------------------------------------------
-restricted      * on: Only responsibles can push
+restricted      * on: Only registry responsibles can push
-                * off: Allow users not responsible of the registry to push to their users/<id>/, the groups/<id>/ og groups they are member of, apps/<id>/ of apps they are responsible of.
+                * off: Allow users not responsible of the registry to push to their users/<id>/, the groups/<id>/ of groups they are member of, apps/<id>/ of apps they are responsible of.
 =============== =================================================================================